Discover the Wild Side of Puerto Rico

 Puerto Rico Boa Constrictor

-Recently at our house, we have been able to watch a pair of Puerto Rican boa constrictors.
+At our house, we have been able to watch a pair of Puerto Rican boa constrictors.
 They enjoy sunning themselves on our mulch pile.
 These are large, graceful snakes, and unfortunately they are on the endangered species list.

 Puerto Rican racers (another type of snake) can sometimes be seen, though not often.
 These are mildly venomous, slightly aggressive and can be recognized by their little cobra-like "hood" that they spread when they get annoyed.
 It is not my favorite snake!